SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

   2. What kind of a product is the company building?
 The most audacious [researchers](http://futuredata.stanford.edu/#) and [entrepreneurs](http://zerotoonebook.com/) pursue two kinds of problems:

-    - **0 to 1 systems.** These are products that are the first in their kind - not derivatives concocted from existing ideas (e.g. "Uber for pet sitting").
+    - **0 to 1 systems.** These are products that are the first in their kind - not derivatives concocted from existing ideas (e.g. Uber vs. "Uber for pet sitting").

     - **10x systems.** These are products that are at least an order of magnitude better than whatever is used instead today (e.g. Google search vs. Yahoo/Alta Vista).